matthewflegg/randomtools/README.md

 - functions: A bunch of functions.
 Include as many as you want, just make sure they're after 'data'

 Notes:
-- If you don't want to change the original dataset, use the @pass_by_value decorator (included in the code)
+- Uses a decorator to mimic the behaviour of passing by value.
+So it doesn't change the params it's called with
 - Data is 'piped' through the functions in the order they're listed.

 ---QUANTIFIERS---